muyun/dev.kbs/blog/pages/self-notes/2021-04-05-I-love-you-but.md

 title: Notes on I love you but I'm Not in Love with You
 date: 2021-04-05
-tags: notes, love, softskills,insight,important, learning
+tags: notes, love, softskills, insight, important, learning

 ### Truely to **Understand**

 #### **limerence** is a kind of **merging**, a "**oneness**"

 * exercise
     - **look into their eyes just long enough**, give them a kiss on the lips
     - **make a full and frank disclosure**